Professional manufacturers of telecommunications equipment are facing a number of pressing challenges.

 3. Finding and retaining specialized engineers

-The talent shortfall starts with too few university graduates and professionals in the fields of science, technology, engineering, and mathematics (STEM).
-The Future of Work McKinsey Study from June 2020 estimates that across Europe STEM-related occupations roles could grow by more than 20 percent in the coming decade.
+Though still challenging, the shift to remote work has alleviated the situation.
+Companies can now tap into a global talent pool, improving their chances of finding and retaining specialized engineers.
+The Future of Work McKinsey Study from June 2020 estimates that STEM-related occupations roles could grow by more than 20 percent across Europe in the coming decade.

 In the telecommunications equipment industry, this talent gap is deepened by the fact that test engineering roles require a combination of specialized skills (networking skills, understanding of telecommunications protocols, testing, and QA skills).
-Therefore few telecommunications engineers are inclined to choose this path because a niche specialization could mean fewer career options to choose from.
+Therefore, few telecommunications engineers are inclined to choose this path because a niche specialization could mean fewer career options.

 4. Adopting new technologies to stay ahead of the competition

 “Never touch a running system” is a popular anecdote among engineers, but this cannot apply to the top equipment producers.
-To stay ahead of their competition, these manufacturers need to continue to innovate and transition to the newest technologies, including 5G, ultra-low-energy, and others.
+To stay ahead of their competition, these manufacturers need to continue to innovate and transition to the newest technologies, including Edge Computing, AI-driven solutions, Quantum Computing, and the up-and-coming 6G technology and others.

 The demand for adopting new and improved technology is imperative for their customers; think about IoT sensors in a factory that need a long battery life or the communication networks created for hospitals that perform better on 5G.